 Novels:

-- Lockhart, We Were Liars: A Novel (Delacorte Press, 2014): “A privileged teenager named Cadence, who spends summers on an island owned by generations of her mother’s family, narrates an addictively enigmatic story.
+- E. Lockhart, We Were Liars: A Novel (Delacorte Press, 2014): “A privileged teenager named Cadence, who spends summers on an island owned by generations of her mother’s family, narrates an addictively enigmatic story.
 Something is amiss on the island, and a sudden tragedy only deepens the mystery — until all is explained in a shocking ending that will make you want to start the book all over again.”

-From the dark side:
+Novels, from the dark side:

 - Kate Elizabeth, My Dark Vanessa: A Novel (Morrow/HarperCollins, 2020): “There are flashes of clarity.
 When Vanessa sees Strane shove her dog off the couch.
 When he continues to have sex with her for the first time even though she is crying.
 When he threatens that she will have to go into foster care if she tells anyone.
 When she finds out he betrayed her at a crucial moment.
 But then she reverts to the love story.
 She protects the idea of their being in love because she needs it.”